moladzbel/mb_support_bot/README.md

 Features:
 - Ability to run any number of bots in one process, each with its own configuration and a database
-- A seeparate topic in admin group for each user
+- A separate topic in admin group for each user
 - Easy bot menu builder using `toml` file
 - Optional messages self-destruction on user side
-- Broadcasting a message to all the users just from the admin group
+- Broadcasting a message to all the users right from the admin group
-- Optional archiving all the messages in Google Sheet
+- Optional archiving all the messages to your Google Sheet
-- Reporting bot statistics once a week
+- Reporting bot statistics once a week in your admin group

 ![Alt text](media/menu_screenshot.png?raw=true "Menu screenshot")